dengking/programming-language/docs/Google/Chromium/code/base/callback&bind/impl/Invoker/index.md

           typename Functor,
           typename...
 Args>
 decltype(auto) BindImpl(Functor&& functor, Args&&... args) {
+  // This block checks if each |args| matches to the corresponding params of the
+  // target function.
+This check does not affect the behavior of Bind, but its
+  // error message should be more readable.
   ......
   using Invoker = Invoker<BindState, UnboundRunType>;
   using CallbackType = CallbackT<UnboundRunType>;